autc04/Retro68/README.md

 and edit to taste (documentation is provided in comments).

-**CONTRIBUTION OPPORTUNITY** - This tool can easily be extended with further backends, so make it work with your favourtite emulator.
+**CONTRIBUTION OPPORTUNITY** - This tool can easily be extended with further backends, so make it work with your favourite emulator.
 Just add new subclasses for the `LaunchMethod` and `Launcher` classes, they're documented.

 ### The Test Suite